In very loose, general terms, we think of an Early-Career Director as someone who has:

 The Beatrice Terry Residency is designed for early or mid-career stage directors who identify as writer-directors… who most often write the productions that they also direct.
 While anyone who identifies in this manner is welcome and encouraged to apply, it is our hope that this dual focus is a longtime, integral part of your artistry.

 We get this question more often than one might expect.
-The Beatrice Terry Residency is intended for those who primarily or exclusively identify as female.
-We use an inclusive definition of “woman” and “female,” and we welcome trans women, cis women, genderqueer women, and non-binary people who female-identify.
-The Residency seeks to make space and resources for these communities, who often encounter additional barriers when they choose to both write and direct their work simultaneously.
+For the Beatrice Terry Residency, we employ an inclusive understanding of women and nonbinary folk.
+The Residency seeks to make space and resources for these communities, who often encounter additional barriers when they choose to both write and direct their work simultaneously…barriers that men have historically NOT faced in the field.
 While we accept applications from everyone, of course, we ask that you consider the legacy of sexism, misogyny, transphobia, and bias that have historically plagued the arts sector, and our attempts to counter those forces specifically in this opportunity.

 Next Stage Directing Residency